top of page

 • Excellent for accent walls or borders

-• Easy to clean but can be slippery
+• Easy to clean but may be slippery

 Natural Stone Tiles